Band splitting in bilayer stanene electronic structure scrutinized via first principle DFT calculations: Abstract

 \section{Abstract}

 The recent work on stanene as quantum spin Hall insulators made us investigate bilayer stanene using first principle calculations.
 With an aim of improving and developing new properties, via modulating the stacking order (and angle) of the bilayers.
 This stacking of layers has been proven technique for modulating the properties of monolayer materials.
 Here we design multiple bilayer systems, with different stacking angles and AA and AB configurations.
-Rather observing an improvement in band gap due to spin orbit coupling (SOC), we witness a splitting of band due to SOC, a characteristic behavior of stacked MoS$_2$ sheets.
+Rather observing an improvement in bandgap due to spin-orbit coupling (SOC), we witness a splitting of the band due to SOC, a characteristic behavior of stacked MoS$_2$ sheets.
 This splitting of the bands gives rise to different, independent and distinct spin-up and spin-down channels, manifesting a valley dependent spin polarization.
-Also, as an contrast to stacked MoS$_2$ system we notice in our system the stacking angle and order, does effect electronic states.
+Also, as a contrast to stacked MoS$_2$ system we notice in our system the stacking angle and order, does effect electronic states.